-No doubt the film’s creators thought that America’s love affair with cars would translate to success at the box office, but things did not work out that way.
+The film’s creators undoubtedly thought that America’s love affair with cars would translate to success at the box office, but things did not work out that way.
 Many complaints about this film have to do with its over-the-top and copious amounts of CGI, along with the film’s writing.
-In my opinion, the film’s art direction is likable enough, and I do not have a problem with the film’s writing either.
+In my opinion, the film’s art direction is likable enough, and I do not have a problem with the film’s script either.
 Since they made this film, CGI effects are in wide use and, for the most part, is no longer a problem you hear much about anymore.

-For those of you not familiar with the original Japanese series.
-Speed Racer, also known as Mach GoGoGo (Japanese: マッハGoGoGo), is a Japanese media franchise about automobile racing.
-Mach GoGoGo was originally serialized in print in Shueisha’s 1966 Shōnen Book.
+For those not familiar with the original Japanese series, Speed Racer, also known as Mach GoGoGo (Japanese: マッハGoGoGo), is a Japanese media franchise about automobile racing.
+Mach GoGoGo got initially serialized in print in Shueisha’s 1966 Shōnen Book.
 The television series is an early example of an anime becoming a successful franchise in the United States, spawning multiple print and broadcast media spinoffs.
-The show was watched by a total estimated 40 million viewers in the United States during the 1960s–1970s.
+The show got watched by a total estimated 40 million viewers in the United States during the 1960s–1970s.

 For whatever reason, the Wachowski’s decided to tackle these challenges in a unique manner.
 The result is not only a tribute to what originally started as an odd Japanese cartoon brought to life as a live-action movie.
 It’s a more ambitious attempt to make the live-action movie itself into a cartoon.
 It’s an idea that is only partially successful.
 The result is an occasionally bizarre mish-mash of action and cornball humor inside a riot of primal colors that are 2008s visually dazzling, sometimes dizzying Speed Racer.
-This is an attempt not just to bring a cartoon to life but also to bridge the two art forms into something original and new.
-Of course, the near-insane races are a big part of this experiment. and represent a good chunk of this film.
-They are seemingly video game-inspired, laws of physics-defying and dazzling affairs that demand the viewer’s attention because they fly by so fast that if you blink, you might miss them.
+This film is an attempt to bring a cartoon to life and to bridge the two art forms into something original and new.
+Of course, the near-insane races are a big part of this experiment.
+And represent a good chunk of this film.
+They are seemingly video game-inspired laws of physics-defying and dazzling affairs that demand the viewer’s attention because they fly by so fast that you might miss them if you blink.

 Revisiting Speed Racer last night, I found this action and humor-packed film entertaining and somewhat fun.
-I wanted to do a piece on this because I feel a lot of the reason this film is undeservedly maligned IMO is that people just don’t get it and that a lot of what may seem odd is actually.
-Because this film mimics what was very odd source material that was an almost ancient TV series from a different culture with different sensibilities.
+I wanted to do a piece on this because I feel a lot of the reason this film got undeservedly maligned IMO is that people just don’t get it and that a lot of what may seem odd is actually.
+Because this film mimics a very bizarre source material that was an almost ancient TV series from a different culture with different sensibilities, it seems strange.
 And that just possibly some of the enjoyment to be found here got lost along the way in translation.
 Maybe it’s time to give it another chance.